danog/MadelineProtoDocs/docs/API_docs/constructors/messages.sentEncryptedMessage.md

-Message without file attachemts sent to an encrypted file.
+Message without file attachments sent to an encrypted file.

 ### Attributes: